Introduction

 - Abdominal cramps

-- Green stools with bile
+- Green stools

-- Presence of mucus or blood
+- Mucus or blood in stool

-- Weight loss of 15–25%
+- Weight loss

-Dehydration: The Most Dangerous Complication
+Dehydration: The Most Dangerous Problem

 Common Signs of Dehydration